juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ## Prerequisites

 The Photon WebRPC module described further below depends on the _Photon Realtime_ library being present in your project.
 You can find it in each of the [Photon][PhotonWebsite] packages.
-Exit Games provides several flavors of Photon, depending on which featureset you need.
+Exit Games provides several flavors of Photon, depending on which feature set you need.
 You can find them on the [Unity Asset Store][PhotonUnityAssetStore] as well.

 While not strictly necessary, it might also be best that you familiarize yourself with Photon first before jumping onto this feature.